vvgfx/CS5310/src/README.txt

-This program implements a stencil shadow volume demo.
+This program implements a Rendering engine.

 It uses multiple render passes, with blending shadows to support multiple lights.

-Features:
+Features: (This is outdated, refer to the main readme!)
 - Hierarchial Scenegraphs : The 3d world is saved in a tree data structure.(Scenegraph)
 - Text parser : Make changes/build a new world by writing a scenegraph in text.
 (Look at scenegraphmodels folder for examples.)
 - Obj loader : This program can load Obj models. (saves them with adjacency data)